If you've blocked our ad, please consider unblocking it.

 It's Sonic...on the 32X...without Sonic...

-Get other sprites out, such as other characters' dizzy/drunk sprites, Vector in a bubble, a different spinning Vector, and others.
-Also this.
+Get other sprites out, such as Vector in a bubble, a different spinning Vector, and others.
+Also, slap andlabs in IRC to re-upload the Chaotix art viewer the next time he gets home and check out all of this.

 |Unused sprites of Super Sonic.
 Purpose unknown, though its proximity to other sprites related to the good ending make it appear to be part of a scrapped good ending animation.
 While character limbs are separate sprites the game engine puts together in real time, the person who created these rips (SGR) put them back together.
 No appropriate palette is known to exist, so SGR created this one.|